Rosnaldo/grafu_front/README.md

 ValueNotifier was used for small scoped functions and triple statement when fetching data and loading the page. <br>
 Mobx is been used for global stores. <br>
 Business functionalities are divided into modules with an eye on the future in case you need to split into micro-frontends. <br>
+Page widgets has two layers so it can be tested by two diferent methods.<br>
+The business layer carry on all the business rules and services so it is tested by unit tests. <br>
+The container layer is responsible for widget view properties so it is tested by storybook. <br>
+Since container does not depend on business layer but on an abstraction, the business layer can be mocked. <br>
+The isn't a single page that is not in the storybook catalog. <br>

 <br>